cb0A0D/csmSIM/README.md

 # csmSIM

 This application keeps track of Customer Data.
 Its' purpose is to intake user data; then store that data.
 Afterwards that data should be interactable.
-It will implement several features: Primary Loop; Logging out to a file; Regular Expressions for phone number formats; Populating a List.
+It will implement several features: Primary Loop; Logging out to a file; Regular Expressions for phone number formats; Populating a List; Writing data to CSV

 REQUIREMENTS